1234zou/MOKIT/README.md

 conda install mokit -c mokit
 ```

-You need to keep the environment `mokit-py39` activated when using MOKIT.
+You need to keep the environment `mokit-py39` activated when using MOKIT, and you can run `conda deactivate` to exit the environment if you do not use MOKIT.
 If you want to install MOKIT with conda-forge channel, please read [here](https://jeanwsr.gitlab.io/mokit-doc-mdbook/chap2-2.html#use-mokit-with-conda-forge-channel).
 If you have no access to network, but still don't want to compile MOKIT manually, you can try option 3.

 ### Option 2: Use homebrew-toolchains (for MacOS only)
 * Prerequisites: